 Description: Safe drinking water is something most of us take for granted, until we suddenly don’t have it.
-Drinking water supplies can be interrupted anywhere in the United States, and people in many parts of the world live without a reliable source of water.
+Drinking water supplies can be interrupted anywhere in the United States, and people in many parts of the world live without a reliable source of water that is safe to drink.
 Inexpensive water treatment devices have the potential to save thousands of lives.
-In this design challenge, students will create a reusable water filter that can be used as a first step towards making water safe to drink.
+In this design challenge, you will create a reusable water filter that can be used as a first step towards making water safe to drink.
+This project includes five lessons and takes approximately six hours to complete.
 This project was developed in partnership with Dremel.

-Standards: This project aligns to Common Core State Standards for English Language Arts, Common Core State Standards for Mathematics, Next Generation Science Standards, and International Society for Technology in Education (ISTE) Standards for ninth grade through twelfth grade.
+Standards: This project aligns to Common Core State Standards for Mathematics, Next Generation Science Standards, and Texas Essential Knowledge and Skills for high school, and Common Core State Standards for English Language Arts for ninth & tenth grade.

-21st Century Skills: Flexibility, Critical Thinking, Creativity, Communication, Collaboration
+21st Century Skills: Critical Thinking, Collaboration, Communication, Technology Literacy, Flexibility

-Develop a design for a reusable emergency water filter.
+Develop a design for a reusable water filter that meets specific design criteria.

-Evaluate the 3D printed design to ensure it meets design specifications.
+Evaluate the water filter design to ensure it meets the design criteria.